TabrisHaby/TabrisHaby.github.io/_posts/2017-05-05-apply-function-R.md

 >https://nsaunders.wordpress.com/2010/08/20/a-brief-introduction-to-apply-in-r

->A brief introduction to apply§ in R
+>A brief introduction to apply in R

 CREATE A MATRIX OF 10 * 2